zonender/create-virtualbox-dev-box/how-to.md

 #>>>>>>>>>>>>>>>>>>>>>>>>>>>><<<<<<<<<<<<<<<<<<<<<<<<<<<
  -->

+- Before preceeding with the installation, please enable virtualization on your pc/windows from your BIOS, then disable windows Hyper-V from the setting - apps - turn off windows feature.

 - Go to: https://www.virtualbox.org/wiki/Downloads and download the version appropriate to your OS.

 - Run the installation file and follow the wizrd, select the default values.